-- 1. Residential development along Islington Avenue shall be subject to appropriate noise abatement measures.
+- Residential development along Islington Avenue shall be subject to appropriate noise abatement measures.
 A noise report describing noise abatement measures shall be submitted to the satisfaction of the City and the Region of York. - 2.
+Given the prominence of the Humber River in relation to the Islington Avenue corridor, applicants shall consult with the TRCA particularly regarding consistency with the guidance in the Valley and Stream Corridor Management Program. - 3.
 All new residential development applications within the potential influence area (as defined by the Ministry of Environment), of the Hayhoe Mills industrial operation shall include environmental assessment reports in accordance with Provincial Guidelines.
-Where a site is determined to be contaminated, development will not be permitted until the site has been remediated in accordance with Provincial criteria and City specifications and policies. - 3.
-Prior to redevelopment of the Hayhoe Mills site for Commercial and Parkland uses, the Owner shall be required to submit environmental assessment reports in accordance with Provincial Guidelines.
+Where a site is determined to be contaminated, development will not be permitted until the site has been remediated in accordance with Provincial criteria and City specifications and policies.

+4. Prior to redevelopment of the Hayhoe Mills site for Commercial and Parkland uses, the Owner shall be required to submit environmental assessment reports in accordance with Provincial Guidelines.
+In addition, flood studies and associated further ecological review are required by the TRCA.
 Should the site be determined to be contaminated, development will not be permitted until the site has been remediated in accordance with Provincial criteria and City specifications and policies.